rschristopher/ischristtrue.com/src/truth.md

  return to nothingness.
 To believe in objective
  knowable truth, is to
- also believe that your
+ necessarily also believe that
-your soul sustains
+your soul is eternal --
- through all eternity --
  hence denying God,
  denying knowable truth,
  is a fall from grace --